Shanti Bhushan

 Shanti Bhushan (11 November 1925 – 31 January 2023) was an Indian politician and lawyer.
 He served as the Law Minister of India holding office at the Ministry of Law and Justice from 1977 to 1979 in the Morarji Desai Ministry.
 He was a senior advocate of the Supreme Court of India.
-He, along with his son Prashant Bhushan, was featured at 74th position in a list of the most powerful Indians published by The Indian Express in 2009.
+Bhushan was a member of many prominent political parties, such as the Aam Aadmi Party, Bharatiya Janata Party, Janata Party and Indian National Congress.
+He and his son Prashant Bhushan were jointly placed at the 74th position in a list of the most powerful Indians published by The Indian Express in 2009.

 Political career

 Bhushan was an active member of the Congress (O) party and later the Janata Party.
 He was a member of the Rajya Sabha from 14 July 1977 to 2 April 1980 and held office of Union Law Minister in the Morarji Desai ministry from 1977 to 1979.
 As the Law minister, he introduced Forty-fourth Amendment of the Constitution of India, which repealed many provisions of Forty-second Amendment of the Constitution of India passed by the Indira Gandhi ministry.

 He joined the Bhartiya Janata Party in 1980.
 In 1986, he resigned from BJP after the party acted against his advice over an election petition.
 He became a founding member of the Aam Aadmi Party after its formal launch in 2012, but resigned in 2015 after a disagreement with Arvind Kejriwal.
 He later joined the organisation Swaraj Abhiyan and in 2016 became a founding member of its related political party Swaraj India.